nestauk/discovery_gtr/README.md

 ### Customization

-If you need to customize data extraction for a specific endpoint or handle unique data structures, you can modify the `ENDPOINT_HEADERS` dictionary within the script.
-This dictionary maps endpoint names to lists of headers to extract.
-Adjusting the headers allows you to control which data fields are extracted for each endpoint.
+If you need to customize data extraction for a specific endpoint, you can modify the `ENDPOINT_HEADERS` dictionary within the script.
+This dictionary is designed to map endpoint names to lists of headers to extract, but currently does not do this, and produces the data in the default GtR mapping.

-# Example: Customized headers for a hypothetical 'custom' endpoint

-ENDPOINT_HEADERS = {
-"custom": [
-"field1",
-"field2",
-"field3",

-# Add additional headers as needed

-],
-}

 ## Setup